-Pick up a piece of natural citrine and you'll understand immediately why ancient Egyptians believed it held captured sunlight.
+Pick up a piece of natural citrine and the reason becomes obvious.
 The weight is substantial.
 The color shifts depending on the angle — pale lemon at the edges, deep amber at the core.
-Holding it in your palm feels like holding a small piece of afternoon sun.
+Unlike most crystals, citrine carries no negative energy.
+Practitioners describe it as self-cleansing, radiating outward rather than absorbing.
+That property alone separates it from nearly every other stone in a collection.

-What Citrine Meaning Has Meant Across Civilizations
+What Citrine Has Meant Across Civilizations

 The name traces back through two languages simultaneously.
 The Latin citrina means yellow.
 The French citron means lemon.
 Both routes point to the same characteristic: a sun-warmed color that has drawn human attention for at least three thousand years.